 Answer: No, mirrors (such as a driver side mirror) are not normally covered by the zero deductible that windshields are in some states.

 In some states, the deductible for windshield repairs or replacements is waived or you may buy glass breakage insurance so that there is no deductible for windshield damages.

-There are only a few states in the US that waive the deductible for windshield replacements or repairs as a part of comprehensive coverage.
-The states of Florida, Kentucky, Massachusetts and South Carolina waive the deductible and thus are referred to by some as zero deductible states with regards to windshield claims.
-Thus without needing to pay a deductible you can call this a "free" windshield replacement.
+There are only a few states in the US that waive the deductible for windshield replacements or repairs as a part of comprehensive insurance.
+The states of Florida, Kentucky, Massachusetts and South Carolina waive the deductible and are referred to by some as zero deductible states with regards to windshield claims.
+Without needing to pay a deductible, you can call this a "free" windshield replacement.

 The Florida Statute 627.7288 (titled Comprehensive coverage; deductible not to apply to motor vehicle glass) says that the deductible provisions of any policy of motor vehicle insurance, delivered or issued in this state by an authorized insurer, providing Comprehensive coverage or combined additional coverage shall not be applicable to damage to the windshield of any motor vehicle covered under such policy.

 In Kentucky if you have a deductible for comprehensive coverage, that deductible does not apply to glass breakage in the windshield, doors or windows, or in the glass or other materials used on the lights in KY.
 It does not mention mirrors though.